jordimassaguerpla/golang-rpm-oval-parser/README.md

 # golang-rpm-oval-parser
-A simple parser for rpm oval xml files
+A simple parser for rpm oval xml files written in go

 This is an example on how to parse OVAL files for getting vulnerabilities definitions